favorov/best-friends/R/best.friends/README.md

 0.99.0 - we changed the terminology to elements+communities,
 added the friends test, prepared a vignette
 0.99.1 - devtools::check passed with one note
+0.99.3 - devtools::check passed with no notes or errors